 Our Research team analyzes the emails sent from users through MailChimp to find what practices result in the best open rates.
-The best email subject lines are usually short, descriptive, and provide the reader with a reason to open your email.
-Splashy or cheesy phrases don’t help increase open rates.
-In fact, we’ve learned that many subscribers ignore that type of subject line.
+The best email subject lines are usually short, descriptive, and provide the recipient with a reason to open your email.
+Keep your particular audience in mind and thoroughly test keywords and phrases to maximize subscriber engagement.

-In this article, you’ll find some general tips to keep in mind when you write subject lines, and learn about a few tools you can use to make your subject lines more engaging.
+In this article, you’ll find tips to help you write subject lines, and learn about tools you can use to make your subject lines more engaging.

 Tips for Subject Lines